MLH-Fellowship/pearpy/README.md

 ```
 pip install pearpy
 ```
-To stay up to date with Pearpy's releases, visit the [official page](https://pypi.org/project/pearpy/) on PyPi!
+To stay up to date with Pearpy's releases, visit the [official page](https://pypi.org/project/pearpy/) on PyPi or take a look at our [GitHub Releases](https://github.com/MLH-Fellowship/pearpy/releases)!

 ## Usage
  1. Create a `Pear()` object.
 This will be a wrapper for all of your multithreaded processes.
  2. Identify the functions on which you would like to paralleilze computation.
  3. Add your tasks to the Pear object.
-If a potential race condition is detected, an error will be thrown.
+If a potential race condition is detected, target processes will be automatically locked.
- 4. Run the paraellelized processes.
+ 4. Run the paraellelized processes simultaneously with `run()`.

 ## Example
 ```